felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://tanstack.com/query/latest/docs/framework/react/quick-start
 ```

-The example above illustrates the basics of how to work with Tanstack Query. ***It covers the creation of a [stable query client](https://tanstack.com/query/latest/docs/eslint/stable-query-client), wrapping your application with a QueryClientProvider, accessing the query client from inside a component anywhere in the React tree, making a query, performing a mutation and invalidating the stale data of a specific query.***
+The example above illustrates the basics of how to work with Tanstack Query.
+It covers the creation of a [stable query client](https://tanstack.com/query/latest/docs/eslint/stable-query-client), wrapping your application with a QueryClientProvider, accessing the query client from inside a component anywhere in the React tree, making a query, performing a mutation and invalidating the stale data of a specific query.

 ## How does Tanstack Query cache work?

-***Tanstack Query cache works around a concept called*** [***query key***](https://tanstack.com/query/latest/docs/framework/react/guides/query-keys).
-Every query must have a query key associated to it, this query key is simply an array of values that's used to distinguish one query from another. ***The query key is used as a key for that particular query inside the in-memory cache data structure***.
+Tanstack Query cache works around a concept called [query key](https://tanstack.com/query/latest/docs/framework/react/guides/query-keys).
+Every query must have a query key associated to it, this query key is simply an array of values that's used to distinguish one query from another.
+The query key is used as a key for that particular query inside the in-memory cache data structure.
 With this key it's easy for the application to manipulate the data of a specific query.

 ```tsx
 import { useQuery } from '@tanstack/react-query'